 Rebecca has a broad common law practice including cases involving property damage, nuisance, and professional negligence.

-Rebecca has specialist equine law practice.
+Rebecca has a specialist equine law practice.
 As an experienced horsewoman with her own horses, she understands technical terminology.
 She acts in cases involving high value racehorses and competition horses, up to Olympic level standard.
-She has experience of a number of areas of dispute in this field, including breach of contract for sale, agency, pre-purchase vetting, doping, disputes with racehorse trainers, and breaches of contract and/or negligence arising after purchase
+She has experience of a number of areas of dispute in this field, including breach of contract for sale, agency, pre-purchase vetting, doping, disputes with racehorse trainers, and breaches of contract and/or negligence arising after purchase.

 Rebecca has acted in a large number of property damage cases, ranging from damage caused by tree roots, to damage caused by fires and floods in residential buildings and large commercial premises, factories and warehouses.
 She has acted in several property damage matters which have contained product liability issues.

 Rebecca has acted in a wide range of product liability cases.
 She has been instructed in relation to defective transport (a car and a motorbike) as well as several defective agricultural machinery cases.

-Her product liability experience extends to consequential damage by fire, with losses of several million pounds.
+Her product liability experience extends to consequential damage by fire, with multi million pound losses.

 Rebecca has experience of the Building Regulations and advising on them.

 She has experienced a number of planning and environmental law cases, including an appeal against the refusal of planning permission, a prosecution brought by the environment agency, waste disposal contracts, and odour and noise nuisance cases.

-Rebecca is recommended for Construction law in Chambers UK & The Legal 500.
+Rebecca has been recommended for Construction law in Chambers UK & The Legal 500.